bytefulness/easybank/README.md

 # EasyBank

-Description: Bank Landing Page, From Codementor Challenge.
+Description: Bank Landing Page, From Frontendmentor.io Challenge.

 # What Did I Utilize In This Project?